-Generally, equipment that has a cost in excess of \$5,000 at the date of acquisition and an expected useful life of more than two years is capitalized.
+Generally, equipment that has a cost in excess of \$5,000 at the date of acquisition and an expected useful life of more than one year, and all computers, are capitalized.
 Equipment is depreciated over 5 to 10 years using the straight-line method.